mhevery/testability-explorer/README.txt

 To get a more in depth view of view a particular class has a high cost use the detail output format.

 {{{
-$ testability.sh -print detail com.google.test.metric.example.Primeness
+$ testability.sh -print detail com.google.test.metric.example.Lessons.Primeness
 -----------------------------------------
 Packages/Classes To Enter:
-  com.google.test.metric.example.Primeness*
+  com.google.test.metric.example.Lessons.Primeness*
 Max Method Print Depth: 1
 Min Class Cost: 1
 -----------------------------------------

-Testability cost for com.google.test.metric.example.Primeness [ cost = 2 ] [ 2 TCC, 0 TGC ]
+Testability cost for com.google.test.metric.example.Lessons.Primeness [ cost = 2 ] [ 2 TCC, 0 TGC ]
-  com.google.test.metric.example.Primeness.isPrime(I)Z [2, 0 / 2, 0]
+  com.google.test.metric.example.Lessons.Primeness.isPrime(I)Z [2, 0 / 2, 0]
 }}}

 An example score for a method is: